-Any complaint made against a member of staff will be initially dealt with by the headteacher, and then by a committee of the governing board.
+Any complaint made against a member of staff will be initially dealt with by the headteacher, and then by a committee of the governing board, if not resolved.

 Any complaint made against the headteacher shall be initially dealt with by a suitably skilled member of the governing board and then by a committee of the governing board.